 Photograph by Mark Seliger

 Sammy Rangel spent most of his early years in mental institutions, foster homes, and detention homes.
 He embraced violence at the age of 11, joining the Maniac Latin Disciples gang and spending long periods in prison.
-It wasn’t until a drug abuse program helped him rehabilitate that Sammy began to further his education and start working for a Safe Streets Outreach Program in Wisconsin.Today, he writes articles for Life After Hate and consults with law enforcement on addressing and curtailing gang behavior.
+It wasn’t until a drug abuse program helped him rehabilitate that Sammy began to further his education and start working for a Safe Streets Outreach Program in Wisconsin.Today, with a Masters in Social Work, he consults with law enforcement agencies and other service providers on reducing violent extremism.
+He has written an autobiography, Fourbears: The Myths of Forgiveness, and is founder of Formers Anonymous, a self-help programme for men and women looking to exit a lifestyle of crime and violence.

 It started aged three when my sister and I were raped by my mother’s brother.
 Even as a three year old you know when something terribly wrong is happening to you.
 I was also systematically and sadistically abused by my mother and step father throughout my childhood.
 My mother’s abuse was physical and it was aimed only at me, not at my sister or my two younger brothers.
 I was singled out as the outcast in the family.